 Echeveria agavoides 'Ebony'

-Echeveria agavoides 'Ebony' is a succulent plant that forms clusters of tight rosettes of fleshy, gray-green leaves with vivid red edges, most pronounced toward the dark red terminal spine.
-The rosettes grow up to 12 inches (30 cm) in diameter.
+Echeveria agavoides 'Ebony' is a beautiful succulent that forms tight rosettes of thick fleshy gray-green leaves with dark purplish brown margins.
+The rosettes grow up to 6 inches (15 cm) in diameter.
 Leaves are triangular and pointed at the apex.
 Flowers are pinkish-red with yellow tips and appear in clusters on an up to 10 inches (25 cm) tall inflorescence in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).